 I’ve ended up with a lot of Freddie Freeman so far this year when I’m picking later in the first round of drafts.
 He has a nice balance of floor and ceiling, which is exactly what you want in your first-round pick.
 There’s a case for Bellinger at fourth overall, but I do have some pause with his gains in batting average.
 It was mostly front-loaded with an insanely hot April (.431) and May (.319).
 Seeing him hit .280 against lefties, though, was a nice development.

 |Pete Alonso||NYM||B-||A+||A-||A||D-||Insane power, but I think we have to bake in at least some regression in his second year.
 I’d expect a 40-homer, which is still elite, but power is less important in a shortened season.|

 |Matt Olson||OAK||B-||A||B||B+||D-||Olson doesn’t have first-round potential, but his power and ability to help you in other areas gives him a great floor.|

 |Anthony Rizzo||CHC||A-||B||B||B||C-||We overrate Rizzo every year.
 At least the consensus (45th overall) is adjusting.|

 These are the guys I’m looking to target in the third and fourth rounds when possible.
 If I go hitter, hitter, though, I’m usually looking at a pitcher in the third round, and I’ll wait a tier to grab my first baseman.

 This tier is filled with old guys, who are overlooked come draft day.
-Mancini is my favorite of the group and, like Muncy, has dual-eligibility.
-I’m fine with any of them as my starter in a standard 12-team league.
+Muncy is my favorite of the group and has dual-eligibility.
+I’m fine with any of these three as my starter in a standard 12-team league.